PlaceholderHuman/ASTRA/README.md

 ## Getting started
 After downloading the bundle of programs from ASTRA, the programs Generator and Astra are the most important.

+## Definitions
 ### Generator
 Generator is a program that takes in a .in file and generates a .ini file.
 To create a .in file, I just create a blank text file and then change the file end to .in.
 You give it some specifications and then it will create a distribution of particles based off of those.
 For example, this is a .in file to generate 1000 particles:
 ```